Meet the Team

 Marian joined VSK in March 2012 and has 20 years’ experience as a primary school teacher including a Headship.
 Having started as an Assistant Head she has been working as a Deputy Head since 2013 and is responsible for managing the locality teams working across South and East Kent.
 Marian is also VSK’s lead professional for Adoption, Primary and Early Years provision.

-Joanne Kelly MA and PGCE - Deputy Head (North & West Kent)
+Sarah Howell B.Ed (Hons) - Deputy Head (North & West Kent)

 Simon Fosse-Collins B.Ed (Hons) - Assistant Head (East Kent)